no10ds/rapid/README.md

 This will improve the government's use of data by making it more scalable, secure, and resilient, helping to match the rising demand for good-quality evidence in the design, delivery, and evaluation of public policy.

-The project aims to deliver a replicable template for simple data storage infrastructure in AWS, a RESTful API and custom frontend UI to ingest and share named, standardised datasets.
+The project aims to deliver a replicable template for simple data storage infrastructure in AWS, a RESTful API and custom Frontend to ingest and share named, standardised datasets.

 # Getting Started